Latest ADA Website Lawsuit News Today: February 2026 Update

 • Includes cities, counties, state agencies, large school districts, public universities, and special districts

-• No extensions available (DOJ confirmed October 2025)
+• NO extensions available (DOJ confirmed multiple times)

 • Smaller entities (under 50,000) have until April 26, 2027